 The only predators of sei whales that scientists have solid information on are humans, who started to hunt the fast and elusive whale when other whale species were depleted.
 Over a quarter-million sei whales were killed during the 19th and 20th centuries.
 Threats to sei whales also include red algae blooms, which are toxic to the animal and seem to be responsible for mass deaths.
 Sei whales are rarely troubled by ectoparasites, but they often bear scars from lampreys and cookiecutter sharks, and their digestive tracts are full of endoparasites such as protozoans and parasitic worms.

 As for the whale’s diet, it consists of small marine animals such as krill and anchovies.
 The whale feeds on its side with its mouth open.
-When it closes its mouth it uses its tongue to push seawater out through its baleen plates while leaving the food, which it then gulps down.
+When it closes its mouth, it uses its tongue to push seawater out through its baleen plates while leaving the food, which it then gulps down.
 Sei whales eat close to 2000 pounds of food every day.

 Reproduction and Lifespan

 Female sei whales normally give birth every other year.
 Sei whales mate during the winter months in whatever region they occupy.
 This means they mate from November to February in the northern hemisphere and from May to July in the southern.
-After this, the female is pregnant from 10.5 months to a year before she gives birth to one calf that’s about 15 feet long.
+After this, the female is pregnant for 10.5 months to a year before she gives birth to one calf that’s about 15 feet long.
 She’ll nurse the calf for half a year or a little longer.

-Both male and female sei whales are sexually mature when they’re about 10 years old but are not fully grown until they’re 25.
+Both male and female sei whales are sexually mature when they’re about 10 years old, but are not fully grown until they’re 25.
 The lifespan of a sei whale can be up to 74 years.

 Fishing and Cooking